peterdresslar/emergent-firms-model/README.md

 This repository contains analysis and extensions of the Emergent Firms Model originally developed by J M Applegate.
 The base model explores how firms emerge from individual agents' utility-maximizing behaviors, including effects of capital constraints and lending.

 ## Original Model

+The original version of this model is preserved in the `original-v1.0.0` branch.
+This represents the initial implementation as uploaded to CoMSES/OpenABM and serves as a reference point for all subsequent development.

+The `main` branch contains subsequent modifications by the maintainer of this repo, @peterdresslar.

 The original model was developed by J M Applegate and is available on [CoMSES](https://www.comses.net).
 The model explores how economies and firms emerge from individual agent behaviors, incorporating:
 - Returns-to-scale benefits
 - Coordination advantages